rust-lang/book/src/ch03-05-control-flow.md

 going far enough and missing some items.

-Using the `for` loop, you wouldn’t need to remember to change any other code if you changed the number of values in the array, as you would with the method used in Listing 3-4.
+Using the `for` loop, you wouldn’t need to remember to change any other code if you changed the number of items in the collection, as you would with the method used in Listing 3-4.

 The safety and conciseness of `for` loops make them the most commonly used loop